enthusi/VBeat/README.md

 030f (783)	 INSTRUMENTS
 1668 (5736)	 AUDIODATA
 ```
+## Noteworthy Spin Offs
+- ***LZ4 compression***: the engine data format itself is already pretty effective.
+But I wrote a depacker for the open LZ4 compression format in assembler.
+The player uses a compressed letter character set- as well as compressed world map for the masks to separate the channel columns from the background.
+The resulted code is [published under BSD 3-clause](https://github.com/enthusi/lz4_v810_decode) and recognized on the [official LZ4 page](http://lz4.github.io/lz4/).
+- ***HEXFONT***: A very useful debug feature (that now made it into the final player) is the hexfont charset which shows 00-ff as 8x8 character.
+You can write
+the actual value of a byte into the world map and it gets displayed in hex digitis.
+The code to generate this font including the all the data is less than 256 Bytes long.
 ## Thanks
 - To GuyPerfect for his deep skills and wonderful [tech specs](http://perfectkiosk.net/stsvb.html) for the Virtual Boy.
-- To Kresna for writing and publishing the assembly source for this very nice game [Red Square](http://slum.online/vb)
+- To Kresna for writing and publishing the assembly source for this very nice game [Red Square](http://slum.online/vb).